-&lt;sup>1 Information Disclosure Regulation - Electricity Lines Services and Gas Pipeline Services - Update on Process, 15th April 2011, paragraph 37.
+1 Information Disclosure Regulation - Electricity Lines Services and Gas Pipeline Services - Update on Process, 15th April 2011, paragraph 37.
 Commerce Commission

-The Commission requested PB to adopt a collaborative approach to the development of the Asset Management Maturity Assessment Tool.
+The Commission requested PB to adopt a collaborative approach, by engaging with regulated suppliers in the development of an assessment methodology.
 To this end the development of a tool incorporated the following stakeholder consultation phases:

-- Pilot Phase: PB has consulted with one EDB on the form and content of a draft version of the AMMAT in order to obtain early feedback regarding compliance effort, relevance and information availability. - Workshop phase: This will be jointly hosted by the Commission and PB to obtain feedback on the draft version of the AMMAT and accompanying report issued to stakeholders.
-An opportunity to submit questions both before and during the workshop will be available. - Trial phase: Following stakeholder feedback from the Pilot and Workshop consultations, PB will trial an updated AMMAT version on two EDBs.
-Findings from this phase will be incorporated in a final report and recommendations to the Commission.
+- Pilot Phase: PB has consulted with one EDB on the form and content of a draft version of the AMMAT in order to obtain early feedback regarding compliance effort, relevance and information availability. - Workshop phase: This workshop was jointly hosted by the Commission and PB to obtain feedback on the draft version of the AMMAT and accompanying report issued to stakeholders.
+Workshop attendees were given the opportunity to submit questions both before and during the workshop. - Trial phase: Following stakeholder feedback from the Pilot and Workshop consultations, PB trialled an updated AMMAT version on two EDBs.
+Findings from this phase have been incorporated into this final report and recommendations to the Commission.